NZR WE class

-The NZR WE Class were rebuilt from earlier Addington built B class locomotives.
+The NZR WE Class were rebuilt from earlier Sharp Stewart built B class locomotives.
 In service, the first two were tried on the Rimutaka Incline, however, they lacked the required adhesion on the 1 in 15 (6.67%) grade.
-They were later transferred to Greymouth for use on the Rewanui Incline, where they were far more successful, on the line's 1 in 25 (4%) grade.
+They were later transferred to Greymouth for use on the Rewanui Incline, where they were far more successful, on the railway line's 1 in 25 (4%) grade.
 It is not known if they ever operated on the Roa Incline.

-The three We class locomotives lasted until 1964.
+The three We class locomotives lasted until 1964 with the last ones withdrawn from service in 1969.